 Products are grouped into a hierarchical structure, making it easy to track the products at any level, for example, cases or pallets.
 Aggregation simplifies the management of inventory and enhances visibility across the supply chain.

-Companies can monitor product movement and environmental conditions in real time with the integration of barcodes, RFID, and IoT sensors.
+Companies can monitor product movement and environmental conditions in real time with the integration like:

 Explore the role of barcodes in pharma packaging.